Battle of the Corinth Canal: Preparations

-The German attack on the Corinth Canal was given the name Operation Hannibal with the main target of the operation being the Corinth Canal Bridge.
+The German attack on the Corinth Canal was given the name Operation Hannibal (no primary source documentary evidence that this codename was used.
+It was referred to as Unternehmen Korinth) with the main target of the operation being the Corinth Canal Bridge.
 The German forces considered that if the bridge could be captured and held, the planned Allied evacuation to either Crete or Egypt would be delayed if not stopped entirely.
 The bridge itself however was held and defended by British and Australian troops, and had been wired for demolition in order to block the canal.
 The defenders were also equipped with eight 3.7-inch and eight 3-inch anti-aircraft guns along with 16 Bofors guns.

 The attack plan would consist of German Fallschirmjäger assault engineers seizing both ends of the canal in a surprise glider assault while both battalions of the 2nd Fallschirmjäger Regiment were to parachute to the north and south of the bridge in order to neutralize any stationed Allied forces at the canal.

 The air assault forces consisted of: